 - Forward Corporate Email – If you have a corporate email server, your network administrator can forward this for you.
 In some systems like Microsoft Outlook/Exchange, you may configure it to automatically forward your email to another address using rules.

-- Forward Webmail – Web-based email services like Gmail
+- Forward Webmail – Web-based email services like Gmail allow you to forward email to another email address.

 - Custom Domains – You can purchase your own custom domain.
-Google
+Google offers this feature for $10/year for a domain with 200 email accounts.

 Here are a couple examples of how email forwarding could work using Gmail, which is free and easy to use.